Friday, August 2, 2013

 We sat looking at each other, that’s how it always was those days, and I told him about the two girls I’d been friends with at school: how I’d fallen out with both of them (on separate occasions, two years apart); how it broke my heart; and how I didn’t really understand it, which was strange — I’ve always been good at understanding.
 He listened, and when I finally paused at the end, he looked at it me and said, simply: “it seems to me like you loved the girls more than they loved you.”
-It was the truth, and yet I didn’t quite believe it.
-It was, after all, the most compassionate, tender version of the truth imaginable, the one that cast me in the best possible light; I wasn’t given to being kind to myself back then.
+It was the truth –the most compassionate, tender version of the truth imaginable, the one that cast me in the best possible light– and so I didn’t quite believe it; I wasn’t given to being kind to myself back then.
 Also, it was easy to dismiss: he only said that because he was in love with me.

 Oh, I was a fool.
 I know.
 But you see, I’d been told that when you’re in love you lose sight of reality, that what you see in the other person is a projection of your wishes and desires, and I’d gone and believed it.
 Now I wish I could sit my younger self down and tell her that she didn’t need to be cynical, not even when the whole world around her was, and that she should follow her heart, and do it with courage; and I wonder if our story would have perhaps unfolded differently had I found the strength to hold on to my dreams when things got hard.
 I’ll never know.

 But despite my casual dismissal, and despite everything that came later, his statement stayed with me through the eleven-and-a-half years that followed, and in time it came to be something of a landmark in my life.
 It points the way: I am seized, intermittently, by the desire to be as tender, understated, and wise as he was in that moment; and I try, always, to be the one who looks for the love lurking in the darkest recesses of your heart, the one who points it out to you when you can’t see it.
-I fail a lot, I think, but I learn a lot in trying; and it’s worth it just for that, and the odd moment when I get it right, and I am rewarded with a perfect moment of understanding.
+I don’t always get it right, but I learn a lot in trying, and it would be worth it just for that — and for those times when I do get it right, and I am rewarded with a perfect moment of understanding.

-I think it’s time to look back and say ‘thank you’ and ‘you were right’ to the boy Constantin.
-And to the world: I love you more.
-And that’s just fine.
+I think it’s time to look back and say ‘thank you’ to the boy Constantin, and to the world: I love you more — and that’s just fine.

 Monday, September 12, 2011